vendrhub/vendr-documentation/content/core/2.0.0/umbraco-v8/key-concepts/events.md

 description: Listening for changes within Vendr, the eCommerce solution for Umbraco
 ---

-Much like the standard events system in .NET, Vendr also has an events system to notify you when certain things happen within the application, however Vendr differs slightly in the types of events that are fired and how you register your event handlers.
+Much like the standard events in .NET, Vendr also has an events system to notify you when certain things happen within the application, however Vendr differs slightly in the types of events that are fired and how you register your event handlers.

 Events in Vendr are registered using Umbraco's [dependency injection](../dependency-injection/) interface, rather than via static event delegates.
 This has a number of advantages, such as being able to control the order of when event handlers are fired and it also allows us to inject dependencies into the event handlers making it a much more decoupled approach to eventing.